civican/legisinfo/42-1/bills/C-97/bill_text.md

   **(1)** The Management Advisory Board is to consist of not more than 13 members to be appointed by the Governor in Council on the recommendation of the Minister.

   **(2)** Before making a recommendation to the Governor in Council with respect to an appointment, the Minister may consult with any government with which the Minister has entered into an arrangement under subsection 20(1).

+  **(2.1)** When recommending members, the Minister shall consider the importance of having a Management Ad­visory Board that is representative of the diversity of Canadian society and that is comprised of members who have the experience and the capacity required to carry out the Board's mandate.

   **(3)** The members are to be appointed to hold office on a part-time basis during pleasure for a renewable term of not more than four years that will ensure, as far as possible, the expiry in any one year of the terms of office of not more than one half of the members.